 We’ve already mentioned the view from the Euromast, the highest observation tower in the Netherlands.
 But our city has so much more viewpoints to offer.
 From green rooftops where fruit and vegetables are grown to cozy office terraces, there are many unique rooftops in Rotterdam that offer a great view!

 DakAkker is another great viewpoint in Rotterdam.
 It looks like a green courtyard, but then 20 meters in the air.
 In addition, it’s the first green rooftop in the Netherlands where fruit and vegetables are grown and honey bees are kept.
-Be sure to also check out the restaurant Op Het Dak for delicious food and drinks!
+Be sure to also check out the restaurant Teds All Day Brunch for delicious food and drinks!

 There are a lot of museums that are worth a visit in Rotterdam.
 Around Museum Park you will find many famous museums where you can visit amazing exhibitions.

-Just to name a few: Museum Boijmans van Beuningen (unfortunately it’s currently closed for construction for 7 years!), Het Nieuwe Instituut, Chabot Museum, Villa Sonneveld, Natural History Museum and De Kunsthal.
+Just to name a few: Museum Boijmans van Beuningen (unfortunately it is closed for seven years from 2019!), Het Nieuwe Instituut, Chabot Museum, Villa Sonneveld, Natural History Museum and De Kunsthal.
 These are all located near each other at Museumpark.

-The new Boijmans van Beuningen Depot is expected to open in 2021.
-Due to the mirrored exterior, it is already an iconic building in Rotterdam.
+The new Boijmans van Beuningen Depot is finally open.
+Due to the mirrored exterior and extraordinary architecture, it is already an iconic building in Rotterdam.